dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ![Run level view](dolt-metaflow-integration-run-level.png)

+When a flow reads data from Dolt, it records exactly how that data was read inside Metaflow.
+When a flow writes to Dolt it creates a commit and captures the metadata, as well as formatting the commit message.
+This allows users to browse the inputs and outputs of their flows from the Metaflow API directly without having to know much of anything about Dolt.
+Furthermore users can retrieve the flow that last touched a table at a given branch or commit, also directly from the Metaflow API.

-This is all abstract, so let's install a few dependencies, grab a dataset, and get stuck some armchair data science.
+This is all abstract, so let's install a few dependencies, grab a dataset, and get stuck into running our pipeline.

 ## Setup
 Let's get the boring stuff out of the way.
 We need the following: